dmbwebb/zenbot/README.md

 # 🧘‍♂️ ZenBot

-This is a simple local app that can be used to generate guided meditations on any theme and of any length.
+This is a simple local app that uses OpenAI's API to generate guided audio meditations on any theme and of any length.

 ## Installation